-For the upcoming 2021 Annual Meeting, stockholders are asked to vote on six proposals that are detailed in this year's Proxy Statement.
-Three specific proposals aimed at enhancing our corporate governance practices and responding to expressed interests of stockholders have failed to attain the required stockholder support to pass in recent years notwithstanding our ongoing investments and efforts in getting these proposals passed.
-These proposals are: (1) eliminating supermajority voting requirements; (2) declassifying our board of directors; and (3) eliminating the prohibition on stockholders' ability to call a special meeting.
+Although we did not achieve the requisite threshold of stockholder support for the aforementioned corporate governance proposals, we are undaunted in our efforts to enhance our corporate governance practices and respond to expressed interests of our stockholders.
 Our board has again carefully considered the advantages and disadvantages of each of these proposals this year and determined that the merits of these proposals outweigh their disadvantages.
 Accordingly, our board has again submitted these proposals to our stockholders for approval.
-In addition to these proposals, stockholders are also asked to vote on the election of three (3) class I directors, the ratification of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for the current fiscal year, and approval, on a non-binding, advisory basis, of the compensation of our named executive officers as disclosed in this Proxy Statement.
+In addition to these proposals, stockholders are also asked to vote on the election of two (2) class II directors, each to serve for a three-year term, and the election of one (1) class III director to serve a one-year term, the ratification of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for the current fiscal year, approval of an amendment to the 2018 Plan to increase the maximum number of shares reserved and issuable under the 2018 Plan, and the approval, on a non-binding, advisory basis, of the compensation of our named executive officers as disclosed in this Proxy Statement.

-Notable Practices and Policies
+Notable Corporate Governance Practices and Policies